OpenMDAO/RevHack2020/problems/oas_stability_derivs/problem_dicussion.md

         self.declare_partials(of='*', wrt='*', method='fd')
 ```
 The geometry file is read in during setup.
 Notice that this component will use finite difference
 to calculate its partial derivatives.
-OpenVSP does not provide analtyic derivatives and does not
+OpenVSP does not provide analytic derivatives and does not
-support complex inputs.
+support complex inputs, so fd is the only option.
+VSP runs pretty quickly, and the component only
+has three inputs, so the derivative computation won't be a bottlneck.
+Also, the rest of
+OpenAerostruct will continue to use analytic derivatives.

+Next is the `compute` method:
 ```
     def compute(self, inputs, outputs, discrete_inputs=None, discrete_outputs=None):
         # Set values.